garycunningham89/progdataanalysisproject/README.md

 # sort(x) - sorts a random sequence from low to high.
 # seed([seed]) Seed the generator.

+# Packages used:
+# * Pandas - "is an open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language" (pandas Documentation, 2019).
+# * Matplotlib - "tries to make easy things easy and hard things possible.
+You can generate plots, histograms, power spectra, bar charts, errorcharts, scatterplots, etc., with just a few lines of code" (Matplotlib Documentation, 2019).
-# Seaborn is an amazing Python visualization library built on top of matplotlib and seaborn has a high-level interface as compared to the low level of Matplotlib (Singh, 2019).
+# * Seaborn - a higher level data visualization package than matlplotlib which is built on top of it and Waskom has described it as "If Matplotlib “tries to make easy things easy and hard things possible”, seaborn tries to make a well-defined set of hard things easy too.”
+(Singh, 2019).
+Seaborn is an amazing Python visualization library built on top of matplotlib and seaborn has a high-level interface as compared to the low level of Matplotlib (Singh, 2019).

+# Primary Issues:
+# * Formulating a real world phenomenon which could be simulated accurately and that could have analysis performed on it with multiple variables.
+# * Generating accurate data measurements for the data set, using a lot of trial and error.
+# * Trying to include too much in a simulated data set.
+# * Choosing the correct generation and analysis techniques.
+# * Time keeping in line with other assignments and other aspects as part of entire online course.

 # Reference List within Notebook: Programming for Data Analysis Assignment.ipynb

 # Reference List: